The best tool for the job.

 Individual goods.
 Made by individuals, for individuals.

 Every item in our range is completely unique.
 While each of our 3 quart sauté pans holds a honest 3 quarts, that’s where the similarity to other cookware ends.
-Every vessel Brooklyn Copper Cookware makes is spun from heavy 11 gauge (3mm) copper and thickly hand-laid with pure tin.
-It is the singular effort of one coppersmith, one tinsmith and one ironsmith, all steeped in skills perfected centuries ago and once again available locally.
+Every vessel Brooklyn Copper Cookware makes is spun from heavy copper and wipe-laid by hand with pure tin.
+Every pan in the Brooklyn Copper Cookware range takes at least 8, and at most 11 hours to build, and is the singular effort of a small group of coppersmiths, tinsmiths and ironsmiths, all steeped in skills perfected centuries ago and once again available locally.

 Now you can choose your pots just like you choose what goes in them – for the very best quality and close to home.